bmc/avsl/index.md

 ##### Built-in formatters

+**SimpleFormatter**

 Currently, AVSL supplies a single built-in formatter, `org.clapper.avsl.formatter.SimpleFormatter` (shortcut alias:
 `SimpleFormatter`).

 `SimpleFormatter` represents the default formatter for the AVSL logger.
-It uses simple %-escaped format strings, akin to the standard C [`strftime`][] function.
+It uses simple %-escaped format strings, akin to the standard C [`strftime`][strftime] function.
 In fact, some of the escapes are borrowed directly from `strftime`.
 These escapes, described below, are more compact than the format strings used by Java's `SimpleDateFormat` class; they also don't suffer from the odd quoting conventions imposed by `SimpleDateFormat`.
 However, they are mapped to `SimpleDateFormat` patterns, so they are locale-, language-, and time zone-sensitive.

 A `SimpleFormatter` accepts the following name/value pair arguments: